w3c/miniapp/specs/uri/docs/Q&A.md

 ### 2. Traditionally,  in an URI like "scheme://foo", `foo` represents the host like HTTP(s) URL, or the path like file URL.
 But with MiniApp URI, `foo` is not host or path.
 That means the original correspondence is changed.
 Is this appropriate? (by @hax)

-**Answer：** Unlike regular resources that must be obtained through the network, where to obtain the resources (network or local) is up to the user agent.
+**Answer:** Unlike regular resources that must be obtained through the network, where to obtain the resources (network or local) is up to the user agent.

 For this feature, we have designed the MiniApp URI syntax that the host of the authority can be omitted, but appId, as the unique identifier of the MiniApp cannot be omitted.